 Please note that most of the games in the series are standalone, so you don't necessarily need to play by this order.
 You can go through things however you like and however you choose!

-As of December 2024, there are two major games, one short spinoff, and a bunch of novellas and short stories that give more background on the world.
+As of September 2025, there are two main titles, two smaller entries, one short spinoff, and a bunch of novellas and short stories that give more background on the world.
 You can find links to all of these via the projects page, or the novellas site.

 Spinoffs